 The principles that Tony teaches in this book were nothing new to me, I’ve heard them all my life (at least some form of it).
 But this was the first book that made it so simple to follow through and the order made so much sense.
-Of course, everything Tony discusses in this book are only expanded upon by the rest of his works, such as the Personal Power Two series, and his Unleash The Power Within seminars.
+Of course, everything Tony discusses in this book are only expanded upon by the rest of his works, such as the Personal Power series, and his Unleash The Power Within seminars.
 This book was just the tip of the iceberg, and it was exactly the book I needed to read.
 It will always be on the top of my list!

 When I read A More Beautiful Question, my world changed.
 I was aware of how the way and the type of question we ask ourselves daily impacted our lives, thanks to Tony Robbins.
 But I didn’t realize questioning was the very root of our perspective and how we approach anything in life.
-Not only has Warren’s book forced me to question everything, but it has helped me ask better (more beautiful) questions.
-I no longer rush to find answers, rather I ask meaningful questions first and the answers somehow seem to present them self.
+Not only has Warren’s book forced me to question everything, but it has helped me to ask better (more beautiful) questions.
+I no longer rush to find answers, rather I ask meaningful questions first and the answers somehow seem to present themselves.
 I turn to this book over and over again and read it at least twice a year.
 A More Beautiful Question is also the book I gift to all my friends with kids (and the ones planning on having children), and to my network of startup founders.
 By using the strategies in this book I have learned to ask questions that help me grow and contribute on a daily basis.

 Dr Frankl was a Psychiatrist of Jewish origin who was captured by the Nazis during WWII and had suffered the unbelievable horrors of the concentration camps.
 He lost all his family, experienced and witnessed unbelievable suffering during this time.

 This book is his eye witness account of the suffering faced by those in the concentration camps.
 While, at the concentration camps and treating patients after, he noticed that those who survived the camps had something in common.
 Many that were brought to the concentration camps perished, yet those who survived saw or chose to attach an empowering meaning to their suffering and a greater sense of purpose.
 Which allowed them to persevere and survive the camps.
 By attaching a meaning such as “I am suffering, but I must survive!
-I must tell the world what has happened here and I will ensure this will never happen to my people again!” they were able to push forward with a renewed sense of purpose.
+I must tell the world what has happened here.
+I will ensure this will never happen to my people again!” they were able to push forward with a renewed sense of purpose.

 Doesn’t matter what your circumstance in your life is, if you haven’t read this book, you should!
 The power of the human mind is incredible, coupled with meaning and purpose it is unstoppable.